TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Spring Dresses Up to 65% Off Incl.
 Plus &.
 Petites
     *   Top Picks: Styles from $15 Incl.
 Plus &.
 Petites
     *   Sandals &.
 More from $20

     *   VYB Swim
-    *   Heeled Sandals Under $50
+    *   Samsonite Luggage Up to 65% Off
     *   PUR Starting at $10
     *   Exfoliating Sugar Cubes from Harper + Ari
-    *   Samsonite Luggage Up to 65% Off
+    *   Goals Shop: Active &.
+Lifestyle Shoes from $40
     *   Athena Swim &.
 More from $25
     *   Italian Collection: Handbags Up to 65% Off
     *   Frank &.
 Eileen